 Vancouver’s housing market has been the destination of choice for foreign capital investment for some time.
 The end result has been an arguably overheated market, one in which domestic buyers have been largely priced out of housing opportunities.

 The province responded in early August, in an attempt to curb further price increases, with the introduction of a significant foreign buyers housing tax.
-Prior to the introduction of the tax, residents paid a 1 percent tax on the first $200,000 worth of their real estate purchase, 2 percent on the remainder of purchase price between $200,000 and $2-million and 3 percent above $2-million.
+Prior to the introduction of the tax, residents paid a 1 percent tax on the first $200,000 worth of their real estate purchase, 2 percent on the remainder of the purchase price between $200,000 and $2-million and 3 percent above $2-million.
 With the introduction of new legislation, foreign buyers will be subject to a 15 percent transfer tax on their investment.

 With such a dramatic increase in the cost of investment, we should expect international residential real estate investors to re-evaluate how they are allocating capital across different markets.
 As they do so, we can expect several possible changes to the real estate investment landscape in Vancouver, but also in other high value investment property markets such as the Greater Toronto Area.